Graphcalibur/kfc-orbital-2021/README.md

 - Run `npm install` on the `server` directory, then run `npm run start`
 - The website will now be available on localhost:3000.

-This assumes you have the database running, and properly replaced the access credentials where needed.
+This assumes you have the database running, and have a `.env` file in place of `.env.sample` with the needed information. `sample_database_dump.sql` is a file SQL can read that initializes a test database.